-\paragraph{Phase-flip} We proceed to evaluate the phase-flip time, which quantifies the duration for a superposed state to lose its coherences.
-In our analysis, we adopt a similar approach as for the bit-flip time.
-We consider the $n$-cat states $\{\ket*{C_\mu^{(n)}}\}_{\mu=1}^n$, derived from the $n$ lobes, as our initial states.
+\paragraph{Dephasing time} We proceed to evaluate the dephasing time, which quantifies the duration for a superposed state to lose its coherences.
+In our analysis, we adopt an approach similar to that for the relaxation time.
+We consider the $n$-cat states $\{|C_\mu^{(n)}\rangle\}_{\mu=1}^n$, derived from the $n$ lobes, as our initial states.
 These $n$-cat states exhibit well-defined parities, denoted by $p$, which correspond to the symmetry eigenvalues associated with each state.
 By investigating the expectation value over time of the projector $\hat{P}_\mu =\sum_{a=0}^{\floor{D/n}} \op{an + \mu}$ associated with the symmetry sector $p$, we observe that the expectation value progressively decays.
 Eventually, when the probability of finding the state within that sector reaches $1/n$ (fully mixed states), all coherences are lost.
-The fitting of this decay to $\langle\hat{P}_\mu\rangle = [(n-1) \exp(- \Gamma_{\mathrm{pf}} t) + 1] / n$ determines the phase-flip error rate $\Gamma_{\mathrm{pf}}$.
+The fitting of this decay to $\langle\hat{P}_\mu\rangle = [(n-1) \exp(- \Gamma_{\mathrm{dep}} t) + 1] / n$ determines the dephasing error rate $\Gamma_{\mathrm{dep}}$.

 An example can be seen in \cref{fig:phaseflip_evolution}(a) for $n= 2$ where we take as the initial state the even cat-state $\ket{C_0} = (\ket{\alpha} + \ket{-\alpha})/\sqrt{2}$ that populates only the even energy levels of the oscillator.
-Then, the evolution of the even parity operator $\hat{P}_0$ indicates the decay of the coherence, which is lost at times $0.01\gamma_1$ and $1\gamma_1$ for $m = 3$ and $m = 2$ respectively.
+Then, the evolution of the even parity operator $\hat{P}_0$ indicates the decay of the coherence, which is lost at times $0.01\gamma_1$ and $1\gamma_1$ for $m = 3$ and $2$, respectively.
 The Wigner representation of the states at particular times is shown in panels (b) and (c) for the two dissipation degrees.
 The presence of coherence can be appreciated in the negative fringes in the center of the Wigner distribution which decay faster in the presence of squeezing.

-The values of the phase-flip error rate $\Gamma_{\mathrm{pf}} = 1 / T_{pf}$ for the two trajectories in \cref{fig:phaseflip_evolution}(a) are $\Gamma_{\mathrm{pf}}^{m=2} = (1.71472 \pm 0.00016)\gamma_1$ and $\Gamma_{\mathrm{pf}}^{m=3} = (316.82 \pm 0.20)\gamma_1$ so the cat state stored in the balanced situation remains in memory longer than in the unbalanced case.
+The values of the phase-flip error rate $\Gamma_{\mathrm{dep}} = 1 / T_{\mathrm{dep}}$ for the two trajectories in \cref{fig:phaseflip_evolution}(a) are $\Gamma_{\mathrm{dep}}^{m=2} = (1.71472 \pm 0.00016)\gamma_1$ and $\Gamma_{\mathrm{dep}}^{m=3} = (316.82 \pm 0.20)\gamma_1$ so the cat state stored in the balanced situation remains in memory longer than in the unbalanced case.